ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 that do (e.g. {{?I-D.ietf-httpbis-priority}}.

-A Transport Services system gives no guarantees about how its expression of relative priorities will be realized; for example, if a transport stack that only provides a single in-order reliable stream is selected, prioritization information can only be ignored.
+A Transport Services system gives no guarantees about how its expression of relative priorities will be realized.
 However, the Transport Services system will seek to ensure that performance of relatively-prioritized connections and messages is not worse with respect to those connections and messages than an equivalent configuration in which all prioritization properties are left